-Finally, in Workbook 3 you will learn how to develop your own approach to Integrative Counseling to help individuals with anxiety, depression, and common life stressors.
+Finally, in Workbooks 3 and 4 you will learn how to develop your own approach to Integrative Counseling to help individuals with anxiety, depression, and common life stressors.
 Throughout, you will learn how to adapt assessment and counseling interventions to meet the needs of clients with different cultural and religious backgrounds.

 I am humbly aware that this workbook series cannot teach you everything you will ever need to know about all forms of counseling, but I trust that it will provide you and your clients with resources for learning to live with greater peace and joy.

 I end with the thought: The darker the sky, the more brightly the stars shine.
 So even as the circumstances of our world today seem to darken, may you join me in shining more brightly, “like stars in the universe” (Philippians 2:15-16, Matthew 5:16), serving as channels of light and hope for others around us.